therealblue24/wcc/src/bird/README.md

 ## Want to integrate it in your own project?

 I recommend you not.
 If you insist, look at `src/codegen.c` to see how it is used.
 You also need to define a variable named `debug` somewhere.
 Keep it at zero.
 You also need `zz`.
+Also see the documentation at [here](../../docs/bird.md).